greatfrontend/black-friday-cyber-monday-deals/README.md

 | [Vue - The Road To Enterprise](https://theroadtoenterprise.com/books/vue-the-road-to-enterprise?discount_coupon=BLACKFRIDAY) | Take your skills to the next level and become a Vue pro by mastering advanced patterns, best practices, and cutting-edge techniques for the development of Vue 2 & 3 applications. | **BLACKFRIDAY** - 50% off | - | ✅ |

 ## AI-powered tools for developers

-AI-powered tools to supercharge your development workflow.
-From code generation to content creation, these tools help developers work smarter with artificial intelligence.

 | **Name** | **Description**| **Deal details** | **Validity** | **Latest** |
 | :- | :- | :- | :- | :- |